Overview - Payment Links

 A Payment link in Zoho Invoice can be created easily by selecting a customer and filling in a few details such as the amount you’re requesting and the link’s expiration date.
-You can then share this payment link with your customer through email or SMS.
+You can then share this payment link with your customer through email.
 Your customers can pay you securely via the integrated payment gateway, and this payment will be recorded in the Payments Received module automatically.
 This payment can be applied to that customer’s invoice(s) later.

 How is a payment link different from a retainer invoice?